TiagoOliveira98/HandTracking/README.md

 # Run
 ### win64

-#### Run the python file located in teh directory ./HandTracking/Python_Client
+#### Run the python file located in the directory ./HandTracking/Python_Client

     python openCVhandtrack.py

-#### Run the main scene in teh Unity project provided in the repository
+#### Run the main scene in the Unity project provided in the repository

 ---
 > !
 This project is affected by constant changes